 What, no road access?
 Cut off from the rest of Washington's highway network by craggy mountains, Stehekin is that rarest of modern American settlements: one that is unreachable by car.
 Visitors get here either by boat or seaplane across Lake Chelan, or by a trio of long-distance hikes through the wilderness-flecked North Cascades National Park to the north.

 Of all Washington's snow-capped volcanoes, Baker is possibly the most majestic, a massive icy dome that towers over the US–Canada border and is clearly visible everywhere from Vancouver, BC, to Seattle.
 Legendary among snowboarders and hikers, Baker has been revered by the indigenous natives of Puget Sound for millennia.

 North Cascades National Park

-Ordained in 1968, the North Cascades National Park is Alaska transplanted in the lower 48, one thousand square miles of dramatic, daunting wild country strafed with mountains, lakes, glaciers (over 300 of them) and wildlife, but with almost no trace of civilization.
+Ordained in 1968, the North Cascades National Park is Alaska transplanted into the lower 48, a thousand square miles of dramatic, daunting wild country strafed with mountains, lakes, glaciers (over 300 of them) and wildlife, but with almost no trace of civilization.

 The first settlement to the east of the North Cascades wilderness is little more than a pinprick on the map – albeit a very pleasant one – with broad mountain-backed vistas and a couple of excellent places to stay.
 Tiny Mazama (the name means 'mountain goat' in Spanish) marks the gateway to the Methow Valley (heading east) and the North Cascades (heading west).